-Lunches are provided on a cafeteria system from 1.25pm in both the Canteen and the Giraffe House.
+Lunches are provided on a cafeteria system from 13.25 in both the Canteen and the Giraffe House.
 A set meal is available every day, or students may choose dishes at the prices displayed.
 Hot and cold drinks are also available.
 A range of healthy snacks (sandwiches, wraps, tray bakes prepared on site) is available.

 Free School Meals are provided for children of parents/carers in receipt of certain state benefits.
-Application forms are available from the College or Education Office, County Hall, Exeter.
-Receipt of Free School Meals will also entitle your child to a range of other benefits such as free curricular trips, revision guides and print credits.
+To apply for Free School Meals please go to the Devon Citizens Portal https://oneonline.devon.gov.uk/CCSCitizenPortal\LIVE/ Receipt of Free School Meals will also entitle your child to a range of other benefits such as free curricular trips, revision guides and print credits.